JohnWickham/Postmark/README.md

 ## Platform Support

 Postmark is written in Swift and supports macOS.

 Support for Linux is pending Foundation API parity in [swift-corelibs-foundation](https://forums.swift.org/t/migration-plan-swift-corelibs-foundation-to-swift-foundation/70943) (and forthcoming [swift-foundation](https://github.com/apple/swift-foundation/) package) for types like `URL`, `FileManager`, and `Date`, which is [expected to continue to improve](https://github.com/apple/swift-foundation/tree/main?tab=readme-ov-file#development-focus-for-2023).
+In the meantime, Postmark will build successfully for Linux, but its behavior isn’t guaranteed, and so tests will not run on Linux.

 ## Using Postmark